tkarim45/-RAG-System-for-text-files/README.md

 ### Notes
 - If the question is not related to the provided context, the system will respond with "No information".

-### License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Make sure to replace `"your-username"` and `"your-repo"` with your actual GitHub username and repository name.
-This description provides an overview of your repository, how to set it up, example questions it can answer, and a note about how it handles unrelated questions.
-Adjust it as needed based on any additional features or modifications you've made to the code.